arangodb/docs-hugo/site/content/3.10/http/indexes/inverted.md

                     cache in cluster deployments by only using the cache for leader shards, see the `--arangosearch.columns-cache-only-leader` startup option (introduced in v3.10.6).
                   type: boolean
-                optimizeTopK:
-                  description: |
-                    This option only applies if you use the inverted index in a `search-alias` Views.

-                    An array of strings defining sort expressions that you want to optimize.
-                    This is also known as _WAND optimization_.

-                    If you query a View with the `SEARCH` operation in combination with a `SORT` and `LIMIT` operation, search results can be retrieved faster if the `SORT` expression matches one of the optimized expressions.

-                    Only sorting by highest rank is supported, that is, sorting by the result of a scoring function in descending order (`DESC`).
-Use `@doc` in the expression where you would normally pass the document variable emitted by the `SEARCH` operation to the scoring function.

-                    You can define up tp 64 expressions per View.

-                    Example: `["BM25(@doc) DESC", "TFIDF(@doc, true) DESC"]`

-                    Default: `[]`

-                    This property is available in the Enterprise Edition only.
-                  type: array
-                  items:
-                    type: string
                 analyzer:
                   description: |
                     The name of an Analyzer to use by default.
 This Analyzer is applied to the